SemCom-FYP/Semantic-Communication-V1/README.md

    Weights/SwinJSCC_wo_SAandRA_Rayleigh_HRimage_snr3_psnr_C32.model
 ```

-The transmitter and receiver scripts load weights from that fixed path, so naming it correctly is important.

 #### Step 7 — (Optional) Resume from a checkpoint

-To resume interrupted training or fine-tune from a checkpoint, un-comment (or update) the `load_weights` call in `Swin_Training.py`:
+To resume interrupted training or fine-tune from a checkpoint, update the `load_weights` call in `Swin_Training.py`:

 ```python
 model_path = "history/models/<your_checkpoint>.model"